DannyBoyNYC/5-D3-bar-chart/readme.md

 We'll need one bar for each item in our bins array — this is a sign that we'll want to use the data bind concept.

-Let's first create a `<g>` element to contain our bins.
+Let's first create a `<g>` element to contain all our bins.
 This will help keep our code organized and isolate our bars in the DOM.

 ```js
 const binsGroup = bounds.append("g");